 The Ice Cream Social provides an afternoon of fun, camaraderie, prizes and free ice cream!
 This is a great time to mingle with neighbors and to meet new people.

-The BCO Gardening Committee organizes volunteers to maintain our three community gardens.
-The Bowmanville Community Garden, at 5386-5410 N Bowmanville , The Gateway Garden at 1801 W Balmoral and the West Gate Garden at 2329-2339 W Berwyn.
+The BCO Gardening Committee organizes volunteers to maintain our three community gardens: the Bowmanville Community Garden at 5386-5410 N Bowmanville Ave, the Gateway Garden at 1801 W Balmoral Ave and the Westgate Garden at 2329-2339 W Berwyn Ave.
 Volunteers maintain a regular schedule of watering, weeding, mulching and pruning.
 As past chairman Tom Kennedy says, “This is the way-coolest committee.
-You don’t have to know a darn thing about gardening to get involved and have fun” The motto is: Come when you can, Leave when you must!
+You don’t have to know a darn thing about gardening to get involved and have fun.”
+The motto is: Come when you can, Leave when you must!

 The BCO Planning and Development committee keeps its fingers on the pulse of development in our community.
 Bowmanville continues to attract avid interest among residential and commercial developers.
 Working with the Alderman’s office and city departments, the Planning and Development Committee monitors real estate and commercial development in the community and provides guidelines to developers and businesses when requesting zoning changes through the Alderman’s office.
 They inform the community of initial plans that require zoning changes and host community feedback meetings with developers.
 The committee also fosters partnerships with local industrial and commercial businesses.

-The BCO Communications Committee informs and updates the community of news and events.
+The Communications Committee informs and updates the community of BCO events, meetings and local issues.
 They are responsible for the publication of the Bowmanville Bee and the electronic e-Bee.
+The Bowmanville Bee is the printed publication for the BCO and is published quarterly as the seasons change.
+The e-Bee is an electronic e-mail publication that is also published 4 times a year in the months between the distribution of the printed Bowmanville Bee.
 The Bowmanville Bee began in December 1995 as a four page newsletter trumpeting the renaissance of the BCO and voicing concerns of the neighborhood residents.
 The Bee covers crime, traffic, development, local history, committee news and a calendar of local events.
-The e-Bee and topical e-mail blasts bring time sensitive information straight to your inbox.
-This committee also maintains the BCO phone line and this web site.

 The BCO Membership Committee works hard to expand the reach of the BCO.
 In 2008 a membership drive was launched featuring events including a New Neighbor Social, a Food Drive, a door-to-door campaign, and the inception of the BCO Kids Rewards program.
 Special membership drive events are planned to introduce new residents to the organization and their neighbors.
 Membership also helps members connect with the other committees for volunteer work and social events.
 This committee is open to new and innovative ideas on how to get current members more involved and how to continue to expand our membership.
 Joining the effort is a great way to meet new people, test out new ideas, and get out there in the neighborhood.